 4. Are you a first-generation entrepreneur?
 If yes, was it difficult to convince your family?

-5. Tell us briefly what SADS does?
+5. Tell us briefly about what SADS does?
 What is its working model?

 6. Can you share a few real-life examples?

-An old fridge from a hostel is now used at Mobility India to store chemicals used to make walking aids for differently abled people, a treadmill that was barely used by the donor is now used for therapy of kids, and the old story books are now been used in a library for special kids bringing smiles on so many faces daily.
+An old fridge from a hostel is now used at Mobility India to store chemicals used to make walking aids for differently abled people, a treadmill that was barely used by the donor is now used for therapy of kids and the old story books are now being used in a library for special kids bringing smiles on so many faces daily.